A Guide to Your Colorado Car Title

 How to Apply for a Colorado Title

-To apply for a title, you’ll need to bring the following documents to your local Colorado DMV office:
+To apply for a title, you’ll need to make an appointment before visiting and bring the following documents to your local Colorado DMV office:

 - Proof of insurance.